FunhouseAtelier/remix-v2-examples/08-user-auth/08-02-with-clerk/08-02-01-initial-setup/08-02-01a-installing-and-configuring/README.md

 ## Notes

-- The Clerk examples to follow will use the email address with password and Google auth strategies.

 - Make sure to place your environment variables in a `.env` file.
 Do not put them in the `.env.example` file.

 - If there is other logic you want to run in the root loader function, or other data you want that loader function to return, it can be passed in a function that is the second argument when calling `rootAuthLoader`.
 See the **Clerk Docs: Remix Quickstart: Configure rootAuthLoader** reference below for the official example of how to do it.